AnonymerNiklasistanonym/BestPrograms/README.md

     `Linux`, `sudo-rights-necessary`, `OpenSource-GPL3`, `GUI`, `microphone`, `noise-suppression`, `real-time`
     - Setup: To create a new microphone source based on an existing microphone input with ambient sounds suppressed like keyboard clicks or fan noises the gui needs to be started and an microphone input needs to be selected and loaded
-    - Bugs: If a source changes or an output is changed everything needs to be initialized again
+    - Bugs: If a source changes or an output is changed everything needs to be initialized again; Discord and some other applications that use microphones need to be restarted after unloading because suddenly all microphone inputs are gone
     - Pacman [AUR]: [`noisetorch-bin`](https://aur.archlinux.org/packages/?O=0&K=noisetorch-bin)
   - [Playerctl](https://github.com/altdesktop/playerctl): Control global media player playback via the command line